The boundary value problem for Yang--Mills--Higgs fields: Abstract

 \section{Abstract}

 We show the existence of Yang--Mills--Higgs (YMH) fields over a Riemann surface with boundary where a free boundary condition is imposed on the section and a Neumann boundary condition on the connection.
-In technical terms, we study the convergence and blow-up behavior of a sequence of Sacks-Uhlenbeck type $\alpha$-YMH fields as $\alpha\to 1$.
-For $\alpha>1$, each $\alpha$-YMH field is shown to be smooth up to the boundary under some gauge transformation.
-This is achieved by showing a regularity theorem for more general coupled systems, which extends the classical results of Ladyzhenskaya-Ural'ceva and Morrey.
+In technical terms, we study the convergence and blow-up behavior of a sequence of Sacks--Uhlenbeck type $\alpha$-YMH fields as $\alpha\to 1$.
+For $\alpha>1$, some regularity results for $\alpha$-YMH field are shown.
+This is achieved by showing a regularity theorem for more general coupled systems, which extends the classical results of Ladyzhenskaya--Ural\cprime ceva and Morrey.